apostrophecms-legacy/apostrophe-snippets/README.md

 The following methods are convenient for manipulating snippet objects:

-`self.get(req, criteria, options, callback)`, as described earlier, retrieves snippets.
+`self.get(req, criteria, options, callback)`, as described earlier, retrieves snippets. `self.getOne` takes the same arguments but invokes its callback with just one result, or null, as the second argument.

 `self.putOne(req, oldSlug, snippet, callback)` inserts or updates a single snippet.
 If you are not potentially changing the slug you can skip the `oldSlug` argument.

 These methods respect the permissions of the current user and won't allow the user to do things they are not allowed to do.
 They should be used in preference to directly manipulating the `self._apos.pages` collection in most cases.